 Unlike posts, pages are not dated.
 They are primarily used to provide fixed information, such as an About Page or a Contact Page.
 Pages can be displayed in the navigation menu by adding the Page Widget to the menu.
-To create a new page go to the Contents > [Blog Name] > Pages tab in the backoffice and click "New page."
+To create a new page go to the Collections > [Blog Name] > Posts > Pages tab in the backoffice and click "+ Standalone page."

 13. Page Title

 The page title is what appears in the navigation menu.
 It will also show up in search engine results.
 The page title should be brief and informative.